lokidokicoki/lokidokicoki.github.io/_geography/hyluria.md

 ## Places of note:

 ### Imperial City of Hylur:
-Nestled in bow of Kiren/K^ren River
+Nestled in bow of K^ren River

 [More info]({% link _places/imperial-city-of-hylur.md %})